parashivbrl/gltf-glb-importer-for-maya-docs/docs/limitations.md

 - **Texture Format Support**: Some texture formats such as .webp and Compressed BasisU images may not be supported
 - **Material Complexity**: Advanced PBR features may not have direct Maya equivalents

 ---

 ## Sketchfab Asset Import Issues

-Sketchfab assets, particularly those that are **automatically generated**, present specific challenges:
+Sketchfab assets, particularly those that are **automatically generated**, may present specific challenges due to non-standard bind pose configurations:

-### Hierarchical Structure Problems
-- **Different Node Hierarchy**: Sketchfab's auto-generated files follow a different hierarchical structure than standard glTF exporters
-- **Rigged Asset Import Issues**: Due to the non-standard hierarchy, rigged characters and animated objects may not import properly

-### Animation-Specific Problems
-- **Skinning Data**: Vertex skinning information may not transfer correctly from Sketchfab's format
-- **Animation Curves**: Complex animation curves may be simplified or corrupted during the conversion process
+### Rigged Asset Deformation Issues
+- **Skeletal Deformation Accuracy**: Auto-generated files may have non-standard bind pose configurations that can cause deformation issues when imported with default settings
+- **Workaround**: Enable the **Use Exact Inverse Bind Matrices** option (available under skin binding settings) to use the exact inverse bind matrices from the glTF/GLB file, which provides more accurate skeletal deformation matching the original file's joint transformations
+- **Note**: This option is only available when **Import Skin Binding** is enabled

 ---